ページの先頭です。 メニューを飛ばして本文へ

 Article ID:0000139278 印刷ページ表示

-*Countries with more than 10 but less than 100 newly registered patients per 100,000 inhabitants.
+**Countries with 10 or less newly registered patients per 100,000 inhabitants.

-Tuberculosis is an infectious disease transmitted through the air when an infected person coughs or sneezes.
+It is an infectious disease transmitted through the air when an infected person coughs or sneezes.
 Despite contracting TB, many people live their entire lives without presenting any symptoms (latent TB).
-However, if their immune system becomes compromised, latent TB can become active.
+However, if their immune system becomes compromised due to aging or sickness, latent TB can become active.

-Common symptoms of active TB include coughing with sputum and a slightly high fever.
+Common symptoms of active TB include cold-like symptoms such as coughing, phlegm, a low-grade fever, and fatigue.
 If left untreated, the disease will get worse and can become life-threatening, and there is a high risk of infecting others.

 The City of Hiroshima offers free TB examinations (chest x-rays) to those 65 and over.
 We recommend that you take this examination once a year, even if you have no noticeable symptoms, such as coughing.

-Age groups of newly diagnosed tuberculosis patients in Hiroshima City 2018
+Age groups of newly diagnosed tuberculosis patients in Hiroshima City in 2022

 When is it deemed necessary to take actions to prevent the spread of TB, health centers will, in accordance with the law*, advise those who have been diagnosed with TB to be hospitalized and for their attendance at work to be restricted.
 Moreover, when there is a chance family, friends, and those around the patient maybe have been infected, they will be asked to take a TB examination (chest x-rays, blood tests, etc).